bkuczenski/TNC_MSSP/json/client/README.md

      object and nest thresholds and criteria directly within them.
 That way there's no logic required to keep the data structure consistent, and it would be easier to construct an admin interface out of this sort of structure anyways.
-I didn't want to go to far down this road before verifying that I understand other parts of the system, but I'm thinking it would look something like this:
+I didn't want to go too far down this road before verifying with you (Brandon) that I understand other parts of the system, but I'm thinking it would look something like this:
      ![](http://s3-us-west-2.amazonaws.com/tnc-mssp/Screen+Shot+2016-04-20+at+1.43.37+PM.png)

-     That then begs the question, maybe Caveat and just a subclass of Criteria, with a score that affects presentation of a note.
+     That then begs the question, maybe Caveat can just be a subclass of Criteria, with a score that affects presentation of a note.
 Something to think about.